Business owners and decision makers often approach managed IT (MIT) contracts with a certain level of hesitation

 In short—”been there, done that”, many times over.
 Quality MSPs will have extensive experience dealing with companies in every industry and will know through consultation exactly which solutions suit their unique tech stack best.

 An independent provider like Impact has the added advantage of not being tied down to offering a limited scope of solutions.
 Instead, they can pick and choose solutions to offer without restriction.

 Related Post: Are Turnkey Solutions Enough for Your Business?

 As an example, our partner, DOT Security, provide an advanced cybersecurity package that was built only after vetting literally hundreds of solutions to put together what’s best for our clients.

 In any case, the first year of a managed IT contract will place huge importance on finding and implementing solutions that are right for you.

 Implementation of software can be lengthy, depending on the size of the organization, and special care is taken to account for the burn-in time that each project brings.

-We want to make sure the process is as smooth as possible, which is why we advocate and step-by-step plan for implementation, as opposed to doing too much at once and overloading clients.
+We want to make sure the process is as smooth as possible, which is why we advocate a step-by-step plan for implementation as opposed to doing too much at once and overloading clients.